• Skip to main content

 Urinary Tract Infections

-Please note that this guide goes with current guidelines, but current guidelines don’t really meet practice.
-IDSA is due with new guidelines in 2024 and a preview was presented at IDweek in 2023/ECCMID 2024.
-It will change the definition of complicated UTIs to include pyelonephritis, catheter-associated UTI (CAUTI), UTI with fever or other evidence of […]
+Please note that the current UTI guidelines don’t really meet practice.
+IDSA is due with new guidelines and a preview was presented at ID week in 2023/ECCMID 2024.
+It will change the definition of complicated UTIs to include pyelonephritis, catheter-associated UTI (CAUTI), UTI with fever or other evidence of systemic or upper tract infection and […]

 Pneumonia